-The Managing Director of a business retrieves data for the last 5 years sales revenue.
+Less than 7 years ago, a Managing Director of a business retrieves data for the last 5 years' sales revenue.
 He calls his team and shows them that in Year 1 and Year 2 they performed exceptionally well.
 In Year 3, the revenue dropped a little and in Year 4 and Year 5 it dropped even more.

 He tells the team that they need a "Rainmaker" in the business.
 Someone who can bring the revenue back to what it was in Year 1 and Year 2.
-Shortly after, Rainmaker gets hired.
+Shortly after, a Rainmaker gets hired.

-Sadly, 1 year later the only change that happens is that he has had three Rainmakers come and go and revenue continues to drop.
+Sadly, 1 year later, the only change that happened was that they've had three Rainmakers come and go and the revenue continued to drop.